micahwoods/micahwoods.github.io/_posts/2019-07-09-nitrogen-in-rain-or-nitrogen-from-the-soil.md

 I've [written about this before](https://www.blog.asianturfgrass.com/2017/06/how-much-n-is-in-rain-and-snow.html) and that post has links to actual data on N deposition.
 Check that out if you want to find out how much N you may receive from the sky where you are.
 In general, the N deposition will be less than 2 g N/m<sup>2</sup>/year (less than 0.4 lbs N/1000 ft<sup>2</sup>/year).

-A brief aside here about lightning and N. It might be less than you think.
-The N oxidized by lightning comes to about 0.002 g N/m<sup>2</sup>/year (0.0004 lbs N/1000 ft<sup>2</sup>/year)].
+A brief aside here about lightning and N: the amount of N produced by lightning might be less than you think.
+The N oxidized by lightning comes to about 0.002 g N/m<sup>2</sup>/year (0.0004 lbs N/1000 ft<sup>2</sup>/year).
 [Simpson et al.](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/98JD02747) have a recent discussion of this.

 I want to work through a semi-realistic example.
 Let's take our location for this example as [New Forest Golf Club](https://newforestgolfclub.co.uk/) in England, and consider what might happen on putting green turf.